matthiasGmayer/structural-independence-typst/presentation.typ

 == Disintegration

-The definition of disintegration is not satisfactory.
+The definition of disintegration is not satisfactory, because it uses a quantifier.
+#pause
 Can we characterize
 $forall P in distributionstimes(Omega) : pi_J indep_P pi_comp(J) | Z$ without
 a quantifier?